 Priority Mail Cubic estimates shipping costs based on a package’s outer dimension, not weight.
 If you can take advantage of Priority Mail Cubic, you’ll pay less for shipping than with standard shipping methods.

-Tip!
 It’s the cheapest and fastest way to send small and heavy parcels (under 20 pounds), such as weights or coffee beans.

-Exclusive For Shopify and Shopify Advanced Plans
+Exclusive for Shopify and Shopify Advanced

 For example, if you’d like to create professional reports or calculate shipping costs for third-party carriers, you’ll need to pay extra.

 If you think big and need tools for global eCommerce websites, the Basic Shopify plan may not be enough for you.
-To unlock international domains and customize international pricing, you’ll need Shopify or even Advanced Shopify plan.
+To unlock international domains and customize international pricing, you’ll need Shopify or even the Advanced Shopify plan.

-Special Shopify Plans
+Special Shopify pricing plans

 Shopify’s prepared two tailored offers to meet the needs of micro-companies and enterprises.